´It’s not my size but it’s my enthusiasm, beauty and charisma that makes me shine!´

 Hi, I am Linda Caffa, I’ve been working as a plussize model since I was 20.
 You can book me for photoshoots, runway shows (catwalk) and technical fittings.
 On this website you can find photos, sizes and publications of me.

-In 2003 I had my first photo shoot and in the beginning I couldn’t believe that the pretty girl in the photo was me, until I realised that it is all about the way you shine and not about your size.
+When I had my first photo shoot, I couldn’t believe that the pretty girl in the photo was me, until I realised that it is all about the way you shine and not about your size.
 Of course you have to feel comfortable in front of a camera and you mustn’t be shy, but if you feel good about yourself and you like to show that, people see that in your photos and size doesn’t matter anymore..

 I started expanding my portfolio via TFP (Time For Pictures) photo shoots with photographers, make-up artists and stylists who wanted to develop their skills just like me.
 After that I visited model agencies and showed them my portfolio.
 And that is how I started to make a living out of modelling.